Hacking on $(\lambda) \to$ XMonad

 To easily display XMonad status in polybar we need DBus monitoring and i use xintron/xmonad-log for that.
 Xmonad-log allows us to send status over DBus using XMonad’s DynamicLog to any application that support executing custom scripts such as polybar.

-2. Then we clone the xmonad-log repository.
-On its github it says we need to clone it to $GOPATH/src/github.com/xintron/xmonad-log. $GOPATH is a variable used by Go to reference the location where all project folders are stored.
-However, Setup Go project using $GOPATH is not recommended for the latest version of Go, instead we use Go Modules.
-So just clone to our home directory, or any other directory you want.
+$GOPATH/src/github.com/xintron/xmonad-log.$GOPATHis a variable used by Go to reference the location where all project folders are stored.
+However, Setup Go project using$GOPATHis not recommended for the latest version of Go, instead we use Go Modules.
+So just clone to our home directory, or any other directory you want.# clone to home directory # or clone to another directory -

 This will give you an xmonad-log binary in the directory.
 Move this to an appropriate directory in your $PATH.